Frees1990/Spelling-Junior/README.md

 ## **UX**

 ### **Site Purpose**
     With the developement in technology we have seen a lot of improvements in our children when it comes to getting everything digitalize.
 Unfortunately there are also adheres effect on the advancement of technology and one of these are cutting corners and shortening how we properly speak or write to each other.
 It may help in some aspects like speeding up the process and communicating faster.
-However, using shortened and abreviating our words are affecting our knowledge to spell the words correctly and this has affected a lot of our todays youth.
+However, using shortened and abreviating our words are affecting our knowledge to spell the words correctly and this has affected not only our todays youth but alot of us.

 #### What For:
     This Web based game is to improve and develope my kids and other kids that will use my project to practice their spelling and vocabulary skills.